Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Château de Losse, Thonac

-This morning we visit the facsimile of the world famous painted caves, Lascaux II, the original having long since been closed to the public.
+This morning we visit the facsimile of the world-famous painted caves, Lascaux II, the original having long since been closed to the public.
 This is the most famous and spectacular of all decorated caves, best-known perhaps for its 600 paintings of aurochs, horses, deer and a variety of signs; there are also almost 1500 engravings in the cave.
 Although we cannot visit the original, it is important to see this facsimile in order to gauge the quality of this pinnacle of cave art.

 We then drive along the Vézère Valley for a visit to the picturesque village of St-Léon-sur-Vézère.
 Here we may view a number of houses which still retain their traditional lauze (stone) roofing, and the Romanesque Church of Saint-Léonce which features some fine frescoes.
-We will have lunch in St-Léon.

 This afternoon we visit the Château de Losse.
 This castle owes its position, inhabited continuously since prehistory, to its strategic command of the valley.
-In the 13th century a Flemish family, the Loss, fortified the cliff above the river.
+In the 13th century a Flemish family, the Losse, fortified the cliff above the river.
 Like so many French châteaux, it was transformed from a fortress to a country palace during the Renaissance.
-This was affected by Jean II de Loss who was one of François I’s pages and tutor to Henry IV.
+This was affected by Jean II de Losse who was one of François I’s pages and tutor to Henry IV.
 We shall visit the elegant Renaissance building and its large formal garden, all with magnificent views of the valley.
 (Overnight Montignac) BL

-Day 14: Monday 7 October, Montignac – Marquay – Eyrignac – St-Amand-de-Coly – Montignac
+Day 14: Monday 5 October, Montignac – Marquay – Eyrignac – St-Amand-de-Coly – Montignac

 • Abri de Cap Blanc, Marquay